| Program Search |

 |

-| Overview | |||||||||||||||||||||||
+Overview | |||||||||||||||||||||||

-Program: CPE Lyon, a technical university specializing in chemistry, chemical engineering, electronics, telecommunications, and computer science, is offering a four-week International Summer School in Science and Engineering program in June.
-This program is designed for undergraduate science and engineering majors who have a basic knowledge of the French language since classes will be given in French.
-Location: Lyon is a metropolitan city founded in 43 BC.
-The city itself has a population of 400,000, but the surrounding suburbs raise the population to approximately 2 million people.
-It is located in the west of France, about 3 ½ hours north of the Mediterranean and 2 ½ hours south of Paris by train.
+Ecole Supérieure de Chimie Physique Electronique de Lyon (CPE Lyon) offers specialized programs in chemistry, chemical engineering, electronics, telecommunications, and computer science.
+It is the host of the International Summer School in Chemistry and Chemical Engineering.
+Lyon is a metropolitan city founded in 43 BC.
+The city itself has 400,000 inhabitants, but if you include the surrounding suburbs, the total population is approximately two million.
+Lyon is located in the west of France; by train about 3.5 hours north of the Mediterranean and 2.5 hours south of Paris.
 For more program information, please visit the program website. |

 |||||||||||||||||||||||

-| Purdue Credit | |||||||||||||||||||||||
+Purdue Credit | |||||||||||||||||||||||

 Direct Credit